dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If you set goals and go after them with all the determination you can muster, your gifts will take you places that will amaze you.
+  Animals are such agreeable friends - they ask no questions they pass no criticisms.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1231 days)
+## 🌟 Experiences (1232 days)

 ### 🧮 Programming languages